 In 2009 Marcus Jones took over as Chief Executive and continued to strengthen IMarEST as an internationally renowned learned society and professional body, developing our vision statement of ‘A world where marine resources and activities are sustained, managed and developed for the benefit of humanity.’

-Today, IMarEST can boast a major presence in 4 continents of the world, with communities working for IMarEST in the Americas, Africa, Middle East and Asia Pacific Regions, the latter region seeing the establishment of a Regional Headquarters in Singapore in 2012, allowing IMarEST to better service the increasing demand for membership in the region.
+Today, the IMarEST can boast a major presence in 4 continents of the world, with communities working for the Institute in the Americas, Africa, Middle East and Asia Pacific Regions, the latter region seeing the establishment of a regional headquarters in Singapore in 2012.
+This was followed by the launch of new branches in Manila, Philippines in 2016 and in Yangon, Myanmar in 2017, allowing the IMarEST to better service the increasing demand for membership in the region.

 Now, as in 1889, IMarEST aims to fulfil its mission to work with the global marine community to promote scientific development, provide opportunities for the exchange of ideas and practices and uphold the status, standards and expertise of marine professionals worldwide...